 This gender reveal cake is a great idea for disclosing the gender of someone’s upcoming bundle of joy!
-It’s made of three layers of moist and delicious vanilla cake dyed with food coloring, and frosted with easy, creamy vanilla buttercream.
+It’s made of three layers of moist and delicious dyed vanilla cake, and frosted with easy, creamy vanilla buttercream.

 How to make a gender reveal cake